-For the main local breeds such as Nili-Ravi and Sahiwal (or even for Beetals for which semen is available) associations should come up with minimum criteria for beauty traits apart from the authentication of pedigrees in the form of pedigree certificates.
+For the main local breeds such as Kundhi and Red Sindhi or even for Kamori or Pateri for which semen is available.
+Associations should come up with minimum criteria for beauty traits apart from the authentication of pedigrees in the form of pedigree certificates.

-Nili-Ravi bulls are required to have black color and curled horns (level of curl may vary but tighter is better) along with wall eyes (white eye balls, partial or complete) and white switch of tail (length of white part may vary but less than 1/3rd is preferred).
-White patch on forehead is liked but albinism (of head, partial or complete is not).
-Length of body and height are preferred physical attributes.
+Kundhi bulls are required to have black color and curled horns (level of curl may vary but tighter is better) along with (white eye balls, partial or complete) characteristics of Kundhi are required Length of body and height are preferred physical attributes.
 Size of testicles may vary and both single and double pouched scrotums are acceptable yet, symmetry is crucial.
 Similarly, being hocked-in (rear leg rear view) is not a preferred attribute.
 Strength of rear legs is actually quite important breeding males of all species as they have to bear all the weight during mounting.
 Hooves should also be compact.

-Sahiwal bulls are required to have reddish dun color (a variant of red color).
+Red Sindhi bulls are required to have reddish dun color (a variant of red color).
 Variation of brown shade may vary from greenish red to darker red yet very dark chocolate or very light brown shades are not preferred.
 Hump and dewlap are characteristically large.
 Folds are preferred in the dewlap while hump must not be erect and not broken.
 Longer tails are preferred with black switch.
 While body spots are not acceptable yet, small (less visible) spots in the underline may be acceptable.
 Symmetry of testicles is mandatory and hocked-in bulls are less acceptable.
 Hooves should not be worn out especially at a younger age.